-MPD Information Value MPD @type dynamic
+MPD Information Value MPD@type dynamic

-START
+MPD@availabilityStartTime START

-PUBTIME1
+MPD@publishTime PUBTIME1

-MUP
+MPD@minimumUpdatePeriod MUP

-"http://example.com/"
+MPD.BaseURL "http://example.com/"

-PSTART
+Period@start PSTART

-"\$RepresentationID\$/\$Num- ber\$"
+SegmentTemplate@media "\$RepresentationID\$/\$Num- ber\$"

-1
+SegmentTemplate@startNumber 1

-SDURATION
+SegmentTemplate@duration SDURATION

-- 1 According to the work-flow shown in Annex B, - the MPD is generated and published prior to time START such that DASH clients may access it prior to the start of the Media Presentation.
-The MPD gets assigned a publish time PUBTIME1, typically a value that is prior to START + PSTART - no redundant tools are considered.
+1 According to the work-flow shown in Annex B,

-- the encoder and the segmenter generate segments of duration SDURATION and publish those on the origin server, such that they are available at URL[k] latest at their announced segment availability start time SAST[k]. - 9 Based on the details in section 4.3.2.2 and 4.4.2.2, the Segment Information can be derived at each time NOW by determining the end time of the Period PEwc[1] = NOW + MUP. - The service provider may leave the MPD unchanged on the server.
-If this is the case the MediaPresentation may be terminated with an updated MPD that - 13 adds the attribute MPD@mediaPresentationDuration with value PDURATION - 14 removes the attribute MPD@minimumUpdatePeriod - 15 changes the MPD@publishTime attribute to PUBTIME2 - The MPD must be published latest at the end of the Media Presentation minus the value of MUP, i.e. PUBTIME2 <= START + PSTART + PDURATION MUP. - 18 The minimum update period may also be changed during an ongoing Media Presentation.
-Note 19 that as with any other change to the MPD, this will only be effective with a delay in media time of - 20 the value of the previous MUP. - 21 The principles in this document also holds for multi-period content, for which an MPD update may - add a new Period.
-In the same way as for signalling the end of the Media Presentation, the publish - 23 time of the updated MPD with the new period needs to be done latest at the start of the new Period - 24 minus the value of the MPD@minimumUpdatePeriod attribute of the previous MPD. - Track fragment decode times should not roll over and should not exceed 253 (due to observed limitations in ECMAScript).
+- the MPD is generated and published prior to time START such that DASH clients may access it prior to the start of the Media Presentation.
+The MPD gets assigned a publish time PUBTIME1, typically a value that is prior to START + PSTART - no redundant tools are considered. - the encoder and the segmenter generate segments of duration SDURATION and publish those on the origin server, such that they are available at URL[k] latest at their announced segment availability start time SAST[k]. - Based on the details in section 4.3.2.2 and 4.4.2.2, the Segment Information can be derived at each time NOW by determining the end time of the Period PEwc[1] = NOW + MUP. - The service provider may leave the MPD unchanged on the server.
+If this is the case the Media - 12 Presentation may be terminated with an updated MPD that - adds the attribute MPD@mediaPresentationDuration with value PDURATION - removes the attribute MPD@minimumUpdatePeriod - changes the MPD@publishTime attribute to PUBTIME2 - The MPD must be published latest at the end of the Media Presentation minus the value of MUP, - 17 i.e. PUBTIME2 <= START + PSTART + PDURATION MUP.
+For details to convert such a termi- - nated live service into an on-demand service, refer to clause 4.6. - 19 The minimum update period may also be changed during an ongoing Media Presentation.
+Note - 20 that as with any other change to the MPD, this will only be effective with a delay in media time of - 21 the value of the previous MUP. - The principles in this document also holds for multi-period content, for which an MPD update may - 23 add a new Period.
+In the same way as for signalling the end of the Media Presentation, the publish - 24 time of the updated MPD with the new period needs to be done latest at the start of the new Period - 25 minus the value of the MPD@minimumUpdatePeriod attribute of the previous MPD. - 26 Track fragment decode times should not roll over and should not exceed 2^{53} (due to observed - 27 limitations in ECMAScript).
 Two options may be considered: - the timescale value should be selected that the above mentioned issues are avoided.
 32 bit timescales are preferable for installed-base of browsers.

-if large track timescale values are required and/or long-lasting live sessions are setup, this likely requires the use of 64 bit values.
+• if large track timescale values are required and/or long-lasting live sessions are setup, this likely requires the use of 64 bit values.
 Content authors should use 64 bit values for track fragment decode times in these cases, but should not exceed to 253 to avoid truncation issues.

-5 4.4.3.2.
+4.4.3.2.
 Setting the Minimum Update Period Value